Grammar Rules for Emails. Send it!

 But in a business email, please do not write, “We are liking your proposal.” ☹ Instead, write, “We like your proposal.”

-Verbs of state examples (following the rules)
+Verbs of state examples (following the grammar rules)

 I like our new office.